Friday, December 2, 2011

 Eggplant, like a whoopie cushion, deflates into a soft mass after it's baked in the oven for half an hour.
 While the skin is bitter, the mushy flesh is sweet.
 Baba Ganoush is finished with a quick spin in a blender or food processor.
 Serve it as a side -- or, cut pita bread into triangles and serve it as a dip at your next get-together.

-Baba Ganoush, like hummas, is made with Tahini: peanut butter-like, oily, ground sesame seeds.
+Baba Ganoush, like hummus, is made with Tahini: peanut butter-like, oily, ground sesame seeds.
 In my video that's what I used.
 But, I also show you how to make a taste-similar version of Tahini -- easily made by adding a couple of tablespoons of sesame seeds to your coffee grinder (or spice grinder) and blending until it's a powder (it doesn't grind every last seed, but does well enough.)
 It's the same thing, really, just in a slightly damp powder form.
 It's the molecular gastronomic version a Top Chef would sprinkle over some deconstructed dish.

 If your local market doesn't stock Tahini, and you're not interested in grinding sesame seeds, then you can substitute with a teaspoon of peanut butter (just don't tell your Middle Eastern dining guests!)
 Peanut butter has a similar taste, but it's much stronger than Tahini, so you want to use half the amount.
 Or, for the easiest option of all, just use sesame oil.
 The taste is milder, but it will suffice.

 So pull up a chair and check out the 99 Cent Chef's latest recipe video, for Baba Ganoush.
-It's a fun, stop-motion animated delight of time-lapse deflating eggplants -- full of icky, gooey, veggie innards that blends into a smooth delicious dip.
+It's a fun, stop-motion animated delight of time-lapse deflating eggplants -- full of icky, gooey, veggie innards that blend into a smooth delicious dip.

 Baba Ganoush - Video